colbyford/gpt-on-genomes/README.md

 <h3 align="right">Colby T. Ford, Ph.D.</h3>

 Use Azure OpenAI and Azure Machine Learning Studio to create a GPT model with a genomics context.
-This example allows for ChatGPT-like chat interactivity with variant information (from a modified VCF data).
+This example allows for ChatGPT-like chat interactivity with variant information (from modified VCF data).

 Companion Repo for: https://medium.com/@colbyford/11fc607f1b3